anthonygore/vue-casl-demo/README.md

 # vue-casl

-> Manage permissions in an authenticated Vue app with CASL
+> Demo of manage permissions in an authenticated Vue app with CASL

 ## Build Setup